The Michael J. Lynch Law Library

 The library utilizes an online public access catalog.
 The database contains bibliographic and call number information according to the Library of Congress Classification system, for all the Atlanta's John Marshall Law School Library holdings.

 All students and faculty enjoy direct and unlimited access to the massive online legal databases of Westlaw and LexisNexis.
 These databases provide the equivalent of millions of volumes, and terabytes of data.
-Law students have use of Computer Labs providing PC's and high-speed printers on a local network for optimum access to Westlaw and LexisNexis and to the rapidly increasing universe of legal materials available through the Internet.
+Law students have use of high-speed printers on a local network for optimum access to Westlaw and LexisNexis and to the rapidly increasing universe of legal materials available through the Internet.
 In addition, the library is wired to permit laptop PC's to connect to the local network, Westlaw and LexisNexis, and the Internet.

 ASK THE LIBRARIAN

 If you need information not available through our website, the Atlanta's John Marshall Law School librarians may be able to assist you.
-You can send you request to email@example.com, and one of our librarians will reply to your request.
+You can send your request to email@example.com, and one of our librarians will reply to your request.

 FOOD & DRINK POLICY

 The Food & Drink Policy is to help make the Law Library an inviting place to study while preserving the collection and furnishings in the library.
 We ask your cooperation in complying with the following: